About Us

 Willie

 The backbone of the farm Willie the cat is the newest and hardest working member of the team.
 The protector of the garden, she is mastering the art of mouse hunting and keeping away rabbits, squirrels and more.
-Twenty twenty one was the first year we were able to give out beets and most of our sweet potatoes because they are usually the first thing mice eat.
 Born a farm cat, Willie spends her summer days sleeping in the garden or greenhouse and is always excited to meet all the people that stop by.
 A lover and a hunter, best of both!

 Our Eggs: